 Kudos to you if you’ve read through all that, because I know that was a lot of info, but if you haven’t, here’s a quick summary:

 - Formula is key when selecting a vitamin c product.
 For AA-based products, the pH needs to be < 3.5.
 For all other forms, you’ll want to see it in a mix with other antioxidants and beneficial ingredients.

-- As with all actives, you’ll want to see vitamin c near the top of the ingredient list.
-Remember that the derivatives need to be converted to AA first, so if you’re getting a peanut amount of that, you probably aren’t getting any of the vitamin c benefits.
+- The % matters!
+5-20% is optimal for AA, and remember that other derivatives need to be converted to AA first, so if you’re getting a peanut amount of that, you probably aren’t getting any of the vitamin c benefits.

 - When it comes to potency, you can’t beat AA.
 However, you’ll want to weight the pros and cons to see if it’s really the right form for your skin type and skincare habits.
 Sensitive skin will want to try the other gentler forms, or at least start with a very low % of AA.

-- Oily and acne prone skin should consider SAP and AP for its anti-microbial and sebum control properties.
+- Oily and acne prone skin can consider SAP and AP for its anti-microbial and sebum control properties.

-- Look for EAA or AG if you want to brighten your skin tone, as both have specific studies done in regards to their brightening properties.
+- Look for EAA, AG, or MAP if you want to brighten your skin tone, as they have specific studies done in regards to their brightening properties.
 I prefer AG, but YMMV.